-The Jewish Studies Minor is a 15-credit, interdisciplinary minor that promotes understanding of Jewish identity and heritage and fosters dialogue and understanding with members of other faiths.
-McAnulty College of Liberal Arts faculty involved in the creation and delivery of the minor are from the psychology, sociology, modern languages and theology departments.
+The Jewish Studies minor is a 15-credit, interdisciplinary minor that promotes an understanding of Jewish identity and heritage and fosters dialogue and understanding with members of other faiths.
+As a student with a Jewish Studies minor, you will take a variety of courses from the psychology, sociology, modern languages and theology departments.

-- JWST 212: Introduction to the Sacred Scriptures of Ancient Israel (Dr. Bogdan Bucur)
+- JWST 212 Introduction to the Sacred Scriptures of Ancient Israel

-- PSYC 204B: Science, Psychology, and the Holocaust (Dr. Leswin Laubscher)
+- PSYC 204B Science, Psychology, and the Holocaust